cirruslabs/cirrus-ci-docs/docs/index.md

       </a>
     </td>
     <td>
-      <a href="https://flutter.dev/">Flutter</a> is a mobile app SDK with over 80,000 stars on GitHub.
+      <a href="https://flutter.dev/">Flutter</a> is a mobile app SDK with over 95,000 stars on GitHub.
-      Flutter team uses <a href="/pricing/#compute-credits">compute credits</a> to get unlimited prioritized builds and only pay for resources that these builds used.
+      The Flutter team uses <a href="/pricing/#compute-credits">compute credits</a> to get unlimited prioritized builds and only pay for resources that the builds use.
     </td>
   </tr>
   <tr>